phnmnl/container-mtblisa/README.md

 - Query MetaboLights studies for factors used.
 - Query MetaboLights studies for factor values used for a given factor.
 - Query MetaboLights studies to retrieve data file names filtered on factor and factor value.
+- Query MetaboLights studies to retrieve a summary of variable values in the ISA tables.

 ## Functionality